 Faculty Resource CD and Website- The CD contains the faculty

 manual, eInvestigations Manual answer forms compatible with course management

 systems, test bank questions, chapter progress questins, and textbook images.
 The faculty manual describes

 the course and its components and contains suggestions for course

 implementation in a variety of classroom settings.
 Included for each text

 chapter is an outline, summary, and learning objectives.

 The CD Investigations Manual answer forms are files compatible with Respondus, test-generating software for which your institution may have a license.
 This program opens formatted files and converts them to various course management system files.

-A secure faculty website delivers answers to chapter Review and Critical Thinking, Investigations Manual, Current Climate Studies, and Math Skills questions.
+A secure faculty website delivers answers to chapter Review and Critical Thinking, Investigations Manual, Current Climate Studies, and chapter progress questions.
 The website includes Respondus-formatted answer forms for Current Climate Studies.